Arnall History, Family Crest & Coats of Arms

 The surname Arnall was first found in Austria, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.
 Chronicles first mention Gregor Aroldt of Luetzen in 1504.

-Important Dates for the Arnall family
+Early History of the Arnall family

 This web page shows only a small excerpt of our Arnall research.
 Another 155 words (11 lines of text) covering the years 1665, 1795, 1155, 1650, 1695, 1666, 1714, 1740 and 1802 are included under the topic Early Arnall History in all our PDF Extended History products and printed products wherever possible.